Baptism, the Eucharist, and the Sacrament of Confirmation together constitute

 What does the preparation entail?

-The proximate preparation for Confirmation is a two-year process, beginning in the Fall of the eighth grade.
-Each year should include 25 hours of classroom instruction, as well as retreat and service.
+The proximate preparation for Confirmation begins in the Fall of the eighth grade.
+Preparation includes prescribed hours of classroom instruction, as well as retreat and service experience.

 The proximate preparation approximates the period of catechumenate in the RCIA process.
 This period provides opportunity to the candidates